Book and Manuscript Identification

 • Other modern scholars who have identified connections between Galileo and other authors

-The complete data set used for the book on the library can be found in Bowdoin’s Digital Commons: (link).
+The complete data set used for Galileo’s Library can be found in Bowdoin’s Digital Commons: (link).
+Note: all column headings are explained in the first tab, labeled “ColumnGuide.”
+Data was last updated in April 2025.

 Subsets of the data for different chapters can be recreated using the following steps: